Family Educational Rights and Privacy Act

 Procedures for Review and Challenging of Education Records

-Student requests for a formal hearing must be made in writing to the University Registrar, who will forward the request to the appropriate university official within a reasonable period of time after receiving such requests, and will inform the student of the date, place and time of the hearing.
-The parents and/or student have the right to present evidence that the challenged material is inaccurate, misleading, or in any way inappropriate for the particular file.
-Correction of the material or deletion of the material should be requested.
-Decisions rendered at the hearing will be final, and will be based solely on the evidence presented at the hearing.
-The university official conducting the hearing will summarize the evidence, state the decision, and state the reasons for the decision.
-This written report will be delivered to all parties concerned and a copy will be maintained with the challenged records.
+Upon request, students may challenge the content of their education records through a hearing on the ground that the information contained in the education records is inaccurate, misleading, or in violation of the privacy rights of the student.
+Student requests for a hearing must be made in writing to the Office of the Registrar.
+Within a reasonable period of time after receiving such requests, the Registrar or designee will inform the student of the date, place and time of the hearing.
+The student has the right to present evidence that the challenged material is inaccurate, misleading, or in violation of the privacy rights of the student. .
+Students should specifically request the desire correction or deletion of the material.
+Decisions rendered at the hearing will be final, and will be based on the evidence collected prior to and presented at the hearing, which could include information gained by the Registrar by consulting with other University departments.
+The Registrar will summarize the evidence, state the decision (whether the record is amended), and state the reasons for the decision.
+This written report will be delivered to all parties concerned.

 Cost of Reproducing Files